 In most cases, assessment extensions should not interfere with CEED submissions.
 Scholars are required to provide documentation to the university's student office, detailing the reason why they require an extension for a CEED related assessment.
-The scholar may wish to attach a letter from the Academic Supervisor or CEED Director depending on the circumstances to support their application.
+The scholar may wish to attach a letter from yourself or CEED Director depending on the circumstances to support their application.